-On May 21, 2006, the people of Montenegro flocked to the polls, casting their ballots in a referendum for independence.
-It was a dramatic proposition for this small Balkan region, whose people had spent much of the last century under the umbrella of Yugoslavia, before forming the State Union of Serbia and Montenegro in 2003.
-But by the slimmest of margins—2,300 votes out of more than 400,000 cast—Montenegrins surpassed the required 55 percent threshold and declared themselves an independent nation.
+On May 21, 2006, the people of Montenegro flocked to the polls to cast their ballots in a referendum for independence.
+It was a dramatic proposition for this small Balkan region, whose populace had spent much of the 20th century under the umbrella of Yugoslavia.
+But by the slimmest of margins—2,300 votes out of more than 400,000 cast—Montenegrins declared themselves an independent nation.

 With each passing year, another writer, another adventurer, another travel publication catches on to this beautiful pocket of Eastern Europe.
 Thanks to a pristine Adriatic coastline, towering rocky mountains, and a little misleading publicity from James Bond in Casino Royale, it’s only a matter of time before the secret of Montenegro gets out—and the crowds start rushing in.

-But for now, have a weekend very much to yourself on the banks of the Bay of Kotor, a breathtaking fjord that’s a short and scenic drive from the southwestern border with Croatia.
-Make your home base at the Hotel Villa Duomo, which offers lovely private apartments in the beautifully-preserved walled city of Kotor.
+But for now, have a weekend very much to yourself on the banks of the Bay of Kotor, a breathtaking fjord that’s a short and scenic drive from the border with Croatia.
+Your home base?
+The Hotel Villa Duomo, which offers lovely private apartments in the beautifully preserved walled city of Kotor.

 So if you find yourself driving through the mountains of Montenegro, here are some unforgettable ways to spend three days.